 First, let it be said that I have an honors bachelor of arts.
 And it’s wonderful.
 Truly.
 I got to study all sorts of interesting and unusual things at university that some people can’t even dream of.
-There was the tanunki, a fluffy racoon-dog with enormously disproportionate testicles, and that time Aztec priests skinned (and subsequently wore) the dermis of a king’s daughter (seriously though, who dreamed up some of these things?…men, I’m assuming).
+There was the tanuki, a fluffy raccoon-dog with enormously disproportionate testicles, and that time Aztec priests skinned (and subsequently wore) the dermis of a king’s daughter (wt?).

 Do not think that you have been brought here by mishap, nor that you have come here to seek a living; you have come to die [for Huitzilopochitli], to offer your chests and throats to the knife….
 You will die here but your fame will live forever.